emilraducanu/litte_bot/README.md

 # litte_bot
-Chatbot to exchange with Molière's characters
+Chatbot to exchange with Molière's characters.